sarwari-mallela/ie-bank-fe/Threat Modelling.md

 - Define the risk profile.

 **The business objectives:**
-For the IE Bank frontend application, the business objectives focus on enabling secure online banking experiences, including user-friendly interfaces for account management, transaction processing, and customer service.
+For the IE Bank application, the business objectives focus on enabling secure online banking experiences, including user-friendly interfaces for account management, transaction processing, and customer service.
 Security objectives prioritize data protection, regulatory compliance, and ensuring continuous availability of services.
 Compliance with financial industry standards and data protection laws is crucial.
 The risk profile should account for the sensitivity of financial data and the potential impact of data breaches or service interruptions.